7 Ways to Deal When the World Is Just So Overwhelming

-Whether you lace up your sneaks to hit the track, try out dance aerobics, or test out your moves on the soccer pitch, physical exercise helps your body release endorphins, which help counteract stress.
+Whether you lace up your sneaks and hit the track, have a dance party in your livingroom, or shoot some hoops in the driveway, physical exercise helps your body release endorphins, which help counteract stress.
 Plus, working out with a family member or a friend has been shown to make your bond a little stronger.
 Sweating it out never sounded so sweet.

 2. Practice deep breathing or meditation

 Taking deep breaths tells your brain it’s time to slow down and relax, while meditation has shown to help your brain release serotonin, a chemical messenger that helps elevate your mood and keep anxiety at bay.
 The best thing about these techniques is that they can be done absolutely anywhere, require zero equipment, and start helping immediately.

 Reading a book you already know the ending to, or watching a movie or TV show that you can almost quote line-for-line might seem like a waste of time to some, but experts say it has real benefits when it comes to destressing.
 In fact, the predictability of the storyline and plot progression can bring us to a place of peace and calm.
 Anybody up for a Friends marathon or a few episodes of Sponge Bob?